andyw8/andyw8.github.io/_posts/2020-03-15-cron-scaling-rails.markdown

 We could even configure this to auto-scale to handle varying workloads.

-Instead of using cron to execute the jobs, we'll use it to only enqueue them.
+Instead of using cron to execute the jobs, we'll use it to only enqueue them, e.g.:

 ```ruby
 job = MonthlyReport.new(Date.today)